 Dating back to 1911, assessment bonds are one of the oldest dedicated tax mechanisms.
 An assessment is a lien against real property that is limited by the amount agreed to by the property owner(s).
 The lien allows for an annual property tax levy which serves as the revenue pledge for a limited obligation improvement bond which is typically used to fund public improvements that are local to the encumbered property.
 The assessment lien is based on the benefit received from the bond-funded project and is typically a fixed annual amount.
 NHA Advisors has extensive experience using assessment bonds to fund public infrastructure (curbs, gutters, storm drains, utilities, recreation facilities, and landscape improvements).

 Similar to an assessment, a special tax is a dedicated tax that is generally used to make debt service payments on bonds that fund the purchase, construction, expansion, improvement, or rehabilitation of public facilities or public services.
-Community facility districts are generally more flexible than assessment districts because they allow the allocation of a special tax without regard to benefit.
+Community facility districts (CFD) are generally more flexible than assessment districts because they allow the allocation of a special tax without regard to benefit.
 As a result, the majority of public infrastructure projects are funded issuing special tax bonds rather than assessment bonds.
 NHA Advisors is an expert in the area of special tax structures and has developed financing programs for both public facilities (streets, water and sewer systems, storm drainage, schools, libraries, recreation facilities, parks, landscaping, etc.) and services (police and fire protection, ambulance services, park maintenance, flood protection, environmental cleanup, etc.).

 Notes typically have a maturity of less than two years and are generally used as short-term financing or as a bridge funding source that will ultimately have some other long-term financing (taxes, revenues, or bond proceeds).
 Public agencies can also use notes to fund operations when monthly expenses do not match up with revenues.
 The issuance of a tax and revenue anticipation note (“TRAN”) is common practice and requires a public agency to have sufficient revenues in any fiscal year to cover expenses (repayment cannot be deferred into the next fiscal year).
-NHA Advisors has a long history of assisting public agencies with the issuance of short-term notes, including: TRANs, bond anticipation notes (“BANs”), grant anticipation notes (“GANs”), revenue anticipation notes (“RANs”), and other short-term notes.
+NHA Advisors has experience assisting public agencies with the issuance of short-term notes, including: TRANs, bond anticipation notes (“BANs”), grant anticipation notes (“GANs”), revenue anticipation notes (“RANs”), and other short-term notes.

 Traditionally used to fund redevelopment activity for cities, tax allocation bonds (“TABs”) are secured by future property tax revenues that are generated by improvements to properties which increase assessed value.
 Under redevelopment laws, the majority of incremental tax revenues can be captured by redevelopment agencies and pledged towards tax allocation bonds.
-NHA Advisors has a long history of working with both small and large redevelopment agencies to develop financing plans for redevelopment project areas throughout California.
-Given the demise of redevelopment in California, NHA Advisors is working closely with the California Redevelopment Association Technical Advisory Committee to develop workout strategies for agencies most impacted by the termination of redevelopment powers.
+NHA Advisors has a history of working with both small and large redevelopment agencies to develop financing plans for redevelopment project areas throughout California.
+Given the demise of redevelopment in California, NHA Advisors worked with the California Redevelopment Association Technical Advisory Committee to develop workout strategies for agencies most impacted by the termination of redevelopment powers.